maeklong/maeklong.github.io/Juniper/JNCDA.md

 + Access
 + Design
 + **Feedback : The two sub-phases of the plan methodology are access and design.**
++ "Access" of the plan methodology must you do first

 ### key RFP elements
 + Business requirements